SylwestrakLab/HbRewardCellTypes/README.md

 # Getting Started

-1. Download data using DANDI
+1. Download data using GitHub
 2. Run Figure scripts.
 Select the destination directory of the DANDI download when prompted.